-Perhaps the most interesting and certainly the most controversial of they surveys completed by the Commission was the National Survey of Judges and Magistrates.
-Late in March 1979 a detailed questionnaire was distributed to 506 judicial officers: throughout the country asking their views on a number of important topics.
+Perhaps the most interesting and certainly the most controversial of the surveys completed by the Commission was the National Survey of Judges and Magistrates.
+Late in March 1979 a detailed questionnaire was distributed to 506 judicial officers throughout the country asking their views on a number of important topics.
 The project is believed to be unique, at least in common law countries.
 It was completed jointly with the Law Foundation of New South Wales.
-About 75% of the judicial officers of Australia (367) contacted by the Commission returned completed questionnaires.
+About 75% of the judicial officers of Australia (369) contacted by the Commission returned completed questionnaires.
 Many added useful and detailed comments about the problems of sentencing.
 Some who did not complete the questionnaire explained that by reason of special postings (e.g. to workers compensation or industrial functions) they were not involved in sentencing.
 The response rate of 75% is very high for a voluntary survey.
 It is certainly high enough to provide a statistically valid sample of the judicial officers of Australia.
 Only in one State, Victoria, were the responses disappointing.
 Although the responses from magistrates in Victoria were the highest in any State in the country (88.6%), the responses from judges were the lowest in the country.
-Only 35% of the Supreme Court and 12.5% of the Country Court returned the survey form. $^{12}$ This low response followed a circular letter to the judges by the Chiefer Justice of Victoria expressing misgivings about the survey and its purposes.
-The following table, adopted from the report, shows the percentage returns of the Judicial Officer Survey in the several courts of Australia.
+Only 35% of the Supreme Court and 12.5% of the Country Court returned the survey form.
+12 This low response followed a circular letter to the judges by the Chief Justice of Victoria expressing misgivings about the survey and its purposes.
+It may be of interest to record the participation of magistrates around Australia in this novel and important enterprise.